-Basic earnings per share has been computed based on the profit after taxation attributable to equity holders and the weighted average number of ordinary shares outstanding during the period of 3,201,397,060 units (2015: 3,201,397,060 units).
+Basic earnings per share has been computed based on the profit after taxation attributable to equity holders and the weighted average number of ordinary shares outstanding during the period.
 Diluted earnings per share is computed by dividing the profit attributable to the equity holders of the Company by the weighted number of ordinary shares outstanding after adjusting the effects of all dillutive ordinary shares, of which there are currently none in existence.

-31-Dec-16 31-Dec-15

-In thousands of Naira

-Loss attributable to equity holders (1,296,358) (350,206)

-Weighted average number of shares 3,201,396 3,201,397

-Loss per share - Basic (kobo) (40) (11)
+31-Dec-17 31-Dec-16 In thousands of Naira Loss attributable to equity holders (692,696) (1,296,358) Loss autibutable to equity holders (092,090) (1,290,336) Weighted average number of shares 3,201,396 3,201,396 Loss per share - Basic (kobo) (22) (40)